digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/security.rst

 Similarly, for GCP KMS we can use:

-- Key name: `“test-key”`
+- Key name: `test-key`
-- Key RN (Resource Name): `“projects/gcp-kms-testing/locations/us-east1/keyRings/canton-test-keys/cryptoKeys/test-key/cryptoKeyVersions/1”`
+- Key RN (Resource Name): `projects/gcp-kms-testing/locations/us-east1/keyRings/canton-test-keys/cryptoKeys/test-key/cryptoKeyVersions/1`

 And your key needs to be configured with the following settings: